probmods/webchurch/README.md

 - `-p, --precompile`: Turn on pre-compilation (very experimental)
 - `-a, --program-args [MESSAGE]`: Arguments to pass to program.
 MESSAGE is sent to Church is the `argstring` variable.
+- `-s, --seed [SEED]`: Set the seed for the random number generator.
 - `-t, --timed`: Print out timing information.
 - `-d, --desugar-only`: Apply Church desugaring without execution.
 - `-c, --compile-only`: Compile to Javascript without execution.